The Prime Minister was asked—

 We are taking the tough decisions necessary, imposing restrictions—which we do not want to do—locally and nationally to fight the virus to keep young people and kids in education and to keep the bulk of our economy moving.
 At the same time, we are getting on with our agenda—our lifetime skills guarantee and our green industrial revolution—by which we will take this country forward and build back better.

 This week is Challenge Poverty Week, and I would like to thank all the organisations across Scotland and the United Kingdom that are helping families through the most difficult of times.
 Their dedication and commitment should inspire every single one of us in the fight to end poverty.
 With mass unemployment looming, having the right social security measures in place to help families over the long term is vital.
-The Chancellor has so far refused to commit to make the £20 universal credit uplift permanent, which means that 16 million people face losing an income equivalent of £1,040 overnight.
+The Chancellor has so far refused to commit to making the £20 universal credit uplift permanent, which means that 16 million people face losing an income equivalent of £1,040 overnight.
 Will the Prime Minister now commit to making the £20 uplift to universal credit permanent?

 I welcome the right hon.
 Gentleman’s support for universal credit, which the Conservative party introduced.
 I am proud that we have been able to uprate it in the way that we have, and we will continue to support people across the country, with the biggest cash increase in the national living wage this year.
 The result of universal credit so far has been that there are 200,000 fewer people in absolute poverty now than there were in 2010.
 I know that he was not a keen supporter of universal credit when it was introduced, but I welcome his support today.